Abdurrahman-Alizada/Abdurrahman-Alizada/README.md

 # Salam! <img src="https://gitlab.com/hunger-care/hunger-care-app/uploads/e60a3b0e1986aa1671a1a6f9485cae81/wave.gif" width="30px">

 My name is **Abdur Rahman** and I'm a software engineer.
-I'm from Paksitan, living in Peshawer and currently I'm working as **MERN stack** developer in CodeFreaks.
+I'm from Pakistan, living in Peshawar, and working as a **Project manager** at Xenova soft.
 You can find me on [LinkedIn](https://www.linkedin.com/in/abdur-rahman-316b55203/)
 ### Things you should know

-- 🔭 <b>Currently working on:</b> React.js, React Native, Nodejs.
+- 🔭 <b>Currently working on:</b> React.js, Next js, React Native, Nodejs.
 - 🌴  <b>Exploring:</b> World of Decentralization.
 - 💬 <b>Ask from me about:</b> JavaScript, Solidity
 - 📫 <b>Reach me out:</b> Shoot a mail at <a href="mailto:abdurrahmanalizada17@gmail.com" target="_blank">abdurrahmanalizada17@gmail.com</a>